-If you use flea and tick preventative on your cat(s) or are thinking about doing so, then you need to know about pyrethroids and the danger these compounds pose to your feline friend and, how to avoid them when selecting the best products to prevent ectoparasites such as fleas and ticks.
+If you use flea and tick preventatives on your cat(s) or are thinking about doing so, then you need to know about pyrethroids and the danger these compounds pose to your feline friend.
+And how to avoid them when selecting the best products to prevent ectoparasites such as fleas and ticks.

 Why are Pyrethrin, Pyrethroids, and Permethrin Toxic to Cats?

 Pyrethrins and the related — but more potent — chemically-derived pyrethroids are widely-used insecticides in flea and tick prevention products for our pets (more commonly dogs).
 They are also widely used around our homes in products such as bug sprays and for pest control.
 They kill insects by preventing their nervous system from functioning properly.